deesiigneer/docs-test/docs/api.rst

+.. py:currentmodule:: pyspapi

 API Reference
 ===============

 The following section outlines the API of pyspapi.

-Version Related Info
+Version  Info
 ---------------------

-There are two main ways to query version information about the library.
+There are two main ways to query version information.

 .. data:: version_info